bonfire-networks/voodoo/README.md

 # Voodoo

-`Voodoo` is a drop-in replacement for [Phoenix path helpers](https://hexdocs.pm/phoenix/routing.html#path-helpers) which is more convenient to use.
+`Voodoo` is a drop-in replacement for the old-style Phoenix path helpers (before `Phoenix.VerifiedRoutes` was introduced) which is more convenient to use.